 Why you should trek mountain Gorillas

-Mountain Gorillas are very rare with only about a thousand or so mountain gorillas remaining in the wild and they are considered critically endangered species however the good news is that their numbers are slowly increasing due to conservation efforts.
+Mountain Gorillas are very rare with only about a thousand or so mountain gorillas remaining in the world which should give a proper reason to consider one of our best gorilla treks.
+The gentle giants are considered critically endangered species however the good news is that their numbers are slowly increasing due to conservation efforts.
 Every year we get good news about a baby boom going on with the gorillas so their numbers are steadily increasing but their species is still under threat due to some significant challenges they are still facing which include; habitat loss as populations increase in both Uganda and Rwanda, their natural habitat decrease.
-Climate change also means uncertainty because mountain gorillas live on the slopes of mountains there fore they can only go up so high to keep within the same kind of temperate region which exposes them to poaching.
-Poaching is anissue not particularly poaching of the gorillas themselves but indiscriminatemethods like snares and traps catch gorillas.
+Climate change also means uncertainty because mountain gorillas live on the slopes of mountains therefore they can only go up so high to keep within the same kind of temperate region which exposes them to poaching.
+Poaching is an issue not particularly poaching of the gorillas themselves but indiscriminate methods like snares and traps catch gorillas.
 Mountain gorillas also have the most robust immune systems, they are not evolved to cope with human diseases which makes it easy for them to get infected especially with respiratory diseases like flu.
-Civil Wars within the region like the Civil War currently going on in the DRC and theneven looking back at the Rwandan genocide of 1994, these had really detrimental effects on gorilla population numbers.
-Mountain gorillas are threatened from all kind of from all sides but the good news is that one of the best things that you can do is visit them so revenue from tourism can help to fund parks, conservation programs and community involvement.
-The communities have gotten involved recognizing that this iconic species if they thrive then it’s a valuable resource for local communities and and for these countries so both the countries and communities have recognized this and they’ve really gotten on board with with trying to help conserve these gentle creatures.
+Civil Wars within the region like the Civil War currently going on in the DRC and then even looking back at the Rwandan genocide of 1994, these had really detrimental effects on gorilla population numbers.
+Mountain gorillas are threatened from all kinds from all sides but the good news is that one of the best things that you can do is visit them in Uganda or a Rwanda gorilla trek so that revenue from tourism can help to fund parks, conservation programs, and community involvement.
+The communities have gotten involved recognizing that this iconic species if they thrive then it’s a valuable resource for local communities and for these countries so both the countries and communities have recognized this and they’ve really gotten on board with trying to help conserve these gentle creatures.

-Gorilla trekking is one of the highlights of African safara but it’s very confusing to organize especially for independent travelers.
-Basic requirements for booking gorilla trekking Uganda are the same steps you will require if you opt for gorilla trekking Rwanda or Congo.
-These requirements include: a gorilla permit, tourist visa, credible tour operator as for the start.
+Gorilla trekking Rwanda and Uganda is one of the highlights of an African safari but it’s very confusing to organize especially for independent travelers.
+Basic requirements for booking gorilla trekking in Uganda are the same steps you will require if you opt for gorilla trekking in Rwanda or Congo.
+These requirements include a gorilla permit, tourist visa, credible tour operator as for the start.

-This is your ticket to a gorilla trekking safari to Uganda, Rwanda or Democratic Republic of Congo.
-Uganda has the most officiated gorilla groups and it’s also the cheapest with permits costing only four $450 in the low season of April and May and $700 in the peak season. ln Rwanda it costs $ 1500, in the DRC a gorilla permit goes for $400.
-However due to Covid 19 affecting travel, gorilla permit have een discounted with a permit in Uganda costing $400 and Rwanda has its permit at $500.
+This is your ticket to a Uganda or Rwanda gorilla trek tour; Uganda has the most officiated gorilla groups and it’s also the cheapest with permits costing only four $450 in the low season of April and May and $700 in the peak season. ln Rwanda it costs $ 1500, in the DRC a gorilla permit goes for $450.
+However, due to Covid 19 affecting travel, gorilla permits have been discounted with a permit in Uganda costing $400 and Rwanda has its permit at $500.
 These discounted rates are valid for gorilla permit bookings not later than May 2021

 How to get a Uganda Gorilla trekking permit

-To secure your ticket to a gorilla trekking Bwindi impenetrable Forest National Park Safari, you have to contact a credible tour operator who will provide you with relevant information on the availability of gorilla permits for your desired travel dates.
-It is best to book your Gorilla permit a year or 3 months in advance to your travel dates, this is because these permits run out 3 months or more prior to their dates.
-Gorilla tracking is organized by the Uganda wildlife Authority from where your tour operator and must purchase your gorilla permit.
-There are four different gorilla trekking sections in Bwindi Impenetrable Forest Uganda but we recommend Rushaga.
-This section has more gorilla families and is the nearest to track.
+To secure your ticket to a gorilla trekking Bwindi impenetrable forest National Park Safari, you have to contact a credible tour operator who will provide you with relevant information on the availability of gorilla permits for your desired travel dates.
+It is best to book your Gorilla permit a year or 3 months in advance of your travel dates, this is because these permits run out 3 months or more prior to their dates.
+Gorilla tracking Uganda is organized by the Uganda Wildlife Authority from where your tour operator and must purchase your gorilla permit.
+There are four different gorilla trekking sections in Bwindi Impenetrable Forest Uganda but we recommend Rushaga and Buhoma.
+Rushaga has the most gorilla families and Buhoma is the nearest to track.

 How to acquire a Rwanda Gorilla trekking permit

-To book gorilla trekking permit Rwanda, you can contact a credible tour operator to help you book your gorilla permit or alternatively, you can visit the RDB website to check for the availability of the gorilla permits, if they’re still available, there are two ways to book.
+To book a gorilla trekking Rwanda permit, you can contact a credible tour operator to help you book your gorilla permit, or alternatively, you can visit the RDB website to check for the availability of the gorilla permits, if they’re still available, there are two ways to book.
 The first way is to use the service of a Rwanda tour operator who can purchase your gorilla permit to confirm your booking.
-The second option is to pay pay online after confirming availability of the permit for your travel dates.
+The second option is to pay online after confirming the availability of the permit for your travel dates.
 You can go ahead and deposit the money on Rwanda DB accounts which are provided upon inquiry.

 How far in advance should one book a gorilla permit?

 This depends, in the high season we recommend that visitors book as early as three months let’s say three months or four months to make sure they secure their bookings.
-Alternatively visitors can arrange their permits once the in Rwanda or Uganda if they didn’t come mainly for the gorillas.
-It is advisable to cantact the offices in charge to arrange and see if there are cases of open gorilla permits due to cancellations that are often made by some travelers.
-However this shouldn’t be a chance you should so we don’t recommend this option.
+Alternatively, visitors can arrange their permits once they in Rwanda or Uganda if they didn’t come mainly for the gorillas.
+It is advisable to contact the offices in charge to arrange and see if there are cases of open gorilla permits due to cancellations that are often made by some travelers.
+However, this shouldn’t be a chance you should so we don’t recommend this option.